 I Tried To Be A Muslim, wildness (Issue 31) [nominated for Best Young Poets 2024]

-Death, You’re the Elephant in the Room, Gyroscope Review (Spring 2023 issue)
+Death, You’re the Elephant in the Room, Gyroscope Review (Spring 2023 issue, in print)

 My Screen Is the Temple of My Yearning and, By God, I Am Praying, Common Ground Review